 He poured boiling hot water on it, and I may or may not have used whiskey as my pain reliever during the process.

 I also made the mistake of underestimating the Caribbean sun.
 Did you know it was possible for your kneecaps to burn?

-Sleeping this night was difficult because of this carelessness.
+Sleeping that night was difficult because of my carelessness.
 Even the tiniest movement sent me into tears.
-This is absolutely the worst burn I have ever had.
+This is absolutely the worst burn I’ve ever had.
 The jellyfish sting didn’t help any.
 I woke up in the middle of the night, vomiting, and breaking a sweat.
-I told the captain the day before that I wouldn’t be needing sunscreen as I’m used to California sun.
+I had told the captain the day before that I wouldn’t be needing sunscreen as I’m used to California sun.

 “But this is Caribbean sun.
 Much stronger.”

 Needless to say, he had every right to say “I told you so” all day, which he did…

 On the bright side, I will certainly be ready for California sun this summer.